Alaska gas pipeline: Politics

 Opposition to the Alaska natural gas pipeline route mandate and price supports came from both the Bush administration and the Canadian government.
 In a letter to the Sen. Domenici, Secretary of Energy Spencer Abraham wrote, "[The administration] believes market forces should select the route of the pipeline."
 He continued, "The administration strongly opposes the price-floor tax credit provision in the Senate energy bill and any similar provisions."
 Abraham suggested several non-price support tax provisions that could subsidize the construction of the pipeline.
 Former Canadian Ambassador to the United States Michael Kergin wrote that Canada is of the opinion that the Alaskan pipeline should be built without subsidies and without the route being determined by legislation.

+The pipeline required Canadian authorities to strike a deal with First Nations whose lands are in the pipeline route, and who were accusing Palin and other pipeline proponents of treating them with disrespect by not consulting with them.

 The late Governor Wally Hickel advocated an "All-Alaskan" route which would go from Prudhoe Bay to Valdez and would bring gas to Fairbanks and Anchorage.
 He opposed the award of the route to TransCanada which would not result in gas service for Alaska's population centers.

 In June 2009 Alaska Governor Sarah Palin was interviewed on The Today Show by Matt Lauer.
 She expressed her support for the pipeline, which was ostensibly the purpose of her appearance on the program.